Designing virtual simulations for pharmacy education

 Due to high demand and interest from students who completed the eLearning modules, the event was held again in March 2025.

-I'm proud of myself for taking a risk!
-I pitched the idea because I knew it could be extremely impactful, though part of me was intimidated by the thought of creating it - I’ve never animated anything prior to this and never coded with C#.
-Yet somehow I figured it out along the way, with *endless* self-learning, and made it happen.
+My ability to pick up tools and skills (3D animation and C# game development) as fast as I did!
+I pitched this approach because I knew it could be extremely impactful, though part of me was intimidated by the thought of creating it.
 One of the most memorable moments was when a student at the event came up to me and said the modules helped spark their interest in a pharmacy career.
 That's when I knew the risk was worth it.

 Explore my other work